Universal - Device Time - Detector (Pro)

 - Threat Rating Settings: Define here the severity of the detected cheating.

-- Device Time Settings: Apply here settings used to provide a trustworthy DateTime.UtcNow.
+- Device Time Settings: Apply here the settings used to provide a trustworthy DateTime.UtcNow.

 Runtime

-On the Awake callback the detector observes the 'DeviceTimeMonitor' and subscribes to time deviations, based on this it calculates the possibility of cheating and notifies observers of the detected cheating.
-It also provides a trustworthy DateTime.UtcNow either calculated based on the internet time or device time, provided in the ProtectedTime class.
+In the Awake callback, the detector observes the 'DeviceTimeMonitor' and subscribes to time deviations; based on these it calculates the possibility of cheating and notifies observers of the detected cheating.
+It also provides a trustworthy DateTime.UtcNow, calculated either from the internet time or the device time, provided in the ProtectedTime class.

 An abstract of the ProtectedTime class: